packbackbooks/engineering-docs/careers/senior-manager.md

-# Managing Engineer Path
+# Senior Manager Path

-The managing engineer path focuses on team and organizational leadership.
+The senior manager path focuses on team and organizational leadership.

 Regardless of the level, all managers are fundamentally measured by whether their team(s):